Download an evaluation/documentation form.

 (This form should be completed by a qualified professional.)

 A qualified professional must conduct the evaluation:

-AD/HD is considered a medical or clinical diagnosis.
-Professionals conducting assessment and rendering diagnosis of AD/HD should have appropriate training, such as developmental pediatric psychologists, neurologists, psychiatrists, licensed clinical or educational psychologists or a combination.
+A qualified professional must conduct an evaluation.
+Professionals conducting assessments and rendering diagnoses should have appropriate training in diagnosing psychological/psychiatric disorders.
 The name, title, and professional credentials of the evaluator, including information about license or certification should be clearly stated in the documentation.
-All reports should be on letterhead, dated, signed, and otherwise legible.
+All reports should be on letterhead, dated signed, and legible.